fzOS/fzBurg/README.md

 # fzBurg
-An UEFI loader for fzOS.
+A UEFI loader for fzOS.